-The Joint Admissions and Matriculation Board (JAMB) has enabled the portal for candidates eligible for the mop-up examination to print their exam slip.
+The Joint Admissions and Matriculation Board (JAMB) has enabled the portal for candidates eligible for the rescheduled mop-up examination to print their exam slips.

 The printing of the mop-up notification slip is compulsory for all mop-up candidates, as it enables them to know the venue, date, session and time of their examination.